We have a strong and growing team of scientists, researchers, analysts, management consultants, writers and resource people.

 Sarah Thorne is a dynamic industry leader with deep experience and expertise in applied behavioural science, risk management and decision making.
 As President of Decision Partners – a leader in advanced behavioural decision research, strategy and communications – she draws on her extensive cross-sectoral experience to help leaders successfully manage change and transform their organizations in complex business, stakeholder and governance environments.

-For more than two decades, Sarah has been applying Mental Modeling Insight™ (MMI), an integrated suite of science-informed methods and tools for policy, strategy and communication design and implementation, to support client partners in public, private and not-for-profit organizations as they address challenges across a broad range of application areas, including those related to strategic planning, governance, organizational transformation, customer and stakeholder engagement, organizational sustainability and resilience.
+For the past three decades, Sarah has been applying Mental Modeling Insight™ (MMI), an integrated suite of science-informed methods and tools for policy, strategy and communication design and implementation, to support client partners in public, private and not-for-profit organizations as they address challenges across a broad range of application areas, including those related to strategic planning, governance, organizational transformation, customer and stakeholder engagement, organizational sustainability and resilience.
 Sarah is a regular contributor to the scientific and management literature on decision making and behaviour-focused strategy and communications, and is co-author of the book Mental Modeling Approach: Risk Management Application Case Studies (Springer, 2017).
 She is also Executive in Residence at the Ivey School of Business and a member of the Institute for Corporate Directors, and the Canadian Market Research Intelligence Association (MRIA).
 Sarah is based in Mississauga, Ontario.